 BMS Hardware And Data Validation Testing

 While testing circuitry is usually done once the printed circuit board is complete, the BMS software and hardware testing are performed when the pack is assembled.
-The battery pack is cycled while the engineer evaluates how the BMS software and hardware works with the cells.
+The battery pack is cycled while the engineer evaluates how the BMS software and hardware work with the cells.
 Measurements are taken for a range of aspects that include temperature, current, voltage, SoC, and energy.
 This testing ensures that the BMS is working as intended for safety procedures and to calculate the battery pack's capacity.

 Timeline For Battery Pack Test Fixtures

 When obtaining custom production test fixtures, the timeline for the test fixture will be unique to each customer based on the size of the battery pack, the complexity of the electronics and BMS, and the type of measurements that will be performed on the pack.